The Life Sciences Law Review: Mexico

 One of the most controversial subjects currently being addressed by the health authorities is vaping.

-Another relevant matter during the new administration is rules and provisions regarding food and beverage labelling.
+Another relevant matter during the new administration is the rules and provisions regarding food and beverage labelling.
 During the last quarter of 2019, Congress amended the Health Law and added diverse articles specifically related to food and beverage products' labelling.
-The main purpose of these amendments is to provide, in the clearest manner possible, information to the consumer as to the actual caloric content of products and possible elements of risk for their health such as salt, sugars, fats, caffeine, etc.
+The main purpose of these amendments is to provide, in the clearest manner possible, information to the consumer as to the actual caloric content of products and possible elements of risk for their health such as salt, sugars, fats, caffeine, etc. The applicable provisions in this connection entered into force in October 2020 and, although challenging, have already been implemented by the medium and largest food and beverage manufacturers and retailers in Mexico.
+The current trend in connection with these topics is the restriction and limitation to publicity and marketing campaigns, pending the issuance of a specific set of Regulations in connection with television, radio, cinema and social networks' advertising of these kinds of products.

 iv Dietary supplements

 The importation and marketing of dietary supplements was less restricted during the past administration; however, the current administration has given special attention to their importation and marketing requirements.
-It is very likely this new attention to these products derives from the obesity emergency in the country and the publicity strategies of some entities engaged in the sale of these kinds of products.
+The core of activities and specific actions by the authorities has focused on the advertising and marketing through electronic means.
+Most of the verification and restriction of these kinds of products has been done through the limitation of sale through electronic marketing platforms.

-Many of these 'wellness' products fall within the grey line of a 'medical' device, since many times these allege that their use may help improve certain medical conditions or bodily functions or that their use may improve an individual's general health and are, in the end, machines or apparatuses that are in contact with the human body.
+Many of these 'wellness' products fall within the grey line of a 'medical' device, because often they allege that their use may help improve certain medical conditions or bodily functions or that their use may improve an individual's general health and are, in the end, machines or apparatuses that are in contact with the human body.

-The health authorities have increased their review and enforcement of these kinds of goods; however, due to their nature and marketing strategies, on many occasions it is difficult to enforce the applicable provisions and when enforced these may go beyond the actual scope of the applicable provisions.
+The health authorities have increased their review and enforcement of these kinds of goods.
+However, because of their nature and marketing strategies, on many occasions it is difficult to enforce the applicable provisions and when enforced these may go beyond the actual scope of the applicable provisions.

-Finally, it is worth noting that many of the health-related authorities are being restructured by the current administration, thus practical issues in the day-to-day relationship with these are a definitive trend, which it is hoped will diminish once these restructures are implemented.
+Finally, many of the health-related authorities are being restructured by the current administration; thus, practical issues in the day-to-day relationship with these are a definitive trend, which it is hoped will diminish once these restructures are implemented.